Futiax/MinecraftVideo/README.md

 ### Minecraft Setup

+-   **[Improved Map Colors](https://modrinth.com/mod/improved-map-colors)** : mod is required for this version.
-The project expects the following directory structure:
+-   The project expects the following directory structure:

 ```
 ../minecraft/